+Name : Date:

-Date: Name: Let's talk about our strengths: What are you good at/enthusiastic about?
-Let's talk about our concerns What are the barriers to their learning/behaviour?
-Let's talk about current strategies and support in place?
-What happens when the above concerns arise?
-What is in place to prevent the above concerns?
-Is it working?
+Let's talk about our strengths: What are you good at/enthusiastic about?)

+Let's talk about our concerns What are the barriers to their learning/be haviour?

+Let's talk about current strategies and sup pnort in place?

+arise?
+What is in place to prevent the above

 What can school do to help?

 What will you do to help?

 Signed by teacher:

+Signed by pupil: